AdMoR/admor.github.io/_posts/2018-12-30-Feature visualisation : More!.markdown

 ## How to regularize the generated image

-In the previous article, we have seen how to generate images that maximize an intermediate layer of a neural network.
+In the previous article, we have seen how to generate img that maximize an intermediate layer of a neural network.

 If you remember the optimization formula, you noticed the total variation term $$ TV(I) = \Sigma_i ||I(i+1) - I(i)||^2 $$.
 This term is relatively empirical, we know it will reduce high frequencies by construction, but we don't control its effects on the image.
 Moreover the filter was designed for grayscale and doesn't take into account the differences between the different colour channels.